 I know, we thought it, too.
 The majority of our readers were on mobile, so that’s where our engagement would be also.

 However, this was not the case.
 Instead, only 8% of the users on mobile clicked through, versus a stunning 92% on desktop.

 It boiled down to two factors.
-Either our mobile experience sucked, regardless how much we designed it to be visually pleasing and clean, or, there really is a different mindset when reading messages on your phone.
+Either our mobile experience sucked, regardless of how much we designed it to be visually pleasing and clean, or there really is a different mindset when reading messages on your phone.

 First, even if your template appears to be optimized for mobile, that doesn’t mean it’s made-for-mobile.
 Small details like where the CTA is seen in the scroll down can be a huge factor in having your audience continue their journey.

 Secondly, really think through the experience you’re designing for your audience.
 Where is the CTA taking them?
 Is the next part of their journey optimized for mobile?
 Is the landing page copy consistent with the key value from the email?
 Experts in Creative Strategy can really help with these fine-tuned details.

 Opportunity Number Two: Drip Campaign Based on Open Rates

 If you’re spending a lot of resources and effort constructing your emails, you’re probably going to think it’s a total waste of time if less than half your targeted audience reads your message.